Distance: 6 miles Roundtrip | Time: 2.5 – 3.5 hours | Level: Easy – Moderate | Dog Friendly

 Lower Calf Creek Falls Trail Brochure

-Best Time to Hike Lower Calf Creek Falls
+Best Time to Hike to Lower Calf Creek Falls

-Best Time of Day to Hike Lower Calf Creek Falls Trail
+Best Time of Day to Hike to Lower Calf Creek Falls Trail

-We opted to hike Lower Calf Creek Falls Trail for sunrise because we were eager to continue on our way to Bryce Canyon National Park.
+We opted to hike to Lower Calf Creek Falls for the sunrise because we were eager to continue on our way to Bryce Canyon National Park.
 Looking back, this was the perfect time to head to the falls.

-We visited Utah in July so our biggest concern was beating the heat.
+We took our Arizona-Utah road trip in July so our biggest concern was beating the heat.
 What we didn’t realize was that by starting the hike at dawn, we would also beat the crowds.

 There are a couple of benefits to starting the hike so early.
 The first being, we had the trail all to ourselves.
 We didn’t even see another person until we were hiking back out.

-Best Time of Year to Hike Lower Calf Creek Falls Trail
+Best Time of Year to Hike to Lower Calf Creek Falls

 With that being said, regardless of what time of year you take a trip to Utah, visit the dang falls.

-What to Expect Hiking Lower Calf Creek Falls
+What to Expect Hiking to Lower Calf Creek Falls

-While Lower Calf Creek Falls itself is clearly the hike’s main attraction, the entire hike is great.
+While Lower Calf Creek Falls itself is clearly the hike’s main attraction, the entire hike is beautiful.
 Every part of the trail leading up to the falls is stunning.

-What’s so unique about Lower Calf Creek Trail is that it’s teeming with life.
+What’s so unique about the trail to Lower Calf Creek Falls is that it’s teeming with life.
 There’s such a beautiful contrast between the steep sandstone cliffs above and the lush green foliage in the valley.

-The area is unlike anything else we came across while hiking around Utah, and quickly became one of our favorites.
+The area is unlike anything else we came across while hiking around Utah’s Mighty 5, and quickly became one of our favorites.

 The trail is easy to follow and maintains a pretty level elevation for most of the hike.
 Even so, I recommend downloading the trail map ahead of time on AllTrails.
-There were a few sections where we followed rock cairns to ensure we were headed the right way, but other than that it’s pretty straight forward.
+There were a few sections where we followed rock cairns to ensure we were headed in the right direction, but other than that it’s pretty straightforward.

-Several areas of the trails consist of stretches of loose sand.
+Several areas of the trail consist of stretches of loose sand.
 I had to stop and empty my shoes more than once.
-Sand can be extremely difficult to walk through and make even the easiest of hikes feel difficult.
+Sand can be extremely difficult to walk through and can make even the easiest of hikes feel difficult.

 Remind yourself that the sandy patches are temporary, and just keep soaking in the pretty views.

-The second half, on the other hand, wraps down along the stream.
+The second half of the trail, on the other hand, wraps down along the stream.
 It was so refreshing to hear the trickling water and to finally be immersed in green vegetation — a scene that had eluded us for weeks in southern Utah.

 During the canopied portion of the trail, we came face to face with curious deer and busy beavers.
-We even got to follow the trail of a snake for quite sometime before loosing its tracks in the brush.
+We even got to follow the trail of a snake for quite some time before losing its tracks in the brush.

-We were so enamored with the liveliness of the trail we nearly missed the first glimpse of Lower Calf Creek Falls peeking off in the distance above the trees.
+We were so enamored with the liveliness of the trail we nearly missed the first glimpse of Lower Calf Creek Falls peeking above the trees in the distance.

-I’m pretty sure at this point, we kicked things into high gear because we were so excited to see the full view of the falls.
-I’m pretty sure once the waterfall came into view I literally stopped in my tracks.
+At this point, we kicked things into high gear because we were so excited to see the full view of the waterfall.
+Once the waterfall came into view I literally stopped in my tracks.

 The mere sight of Lower Calf Creek Falls absolutely blew us away.

-We had been traveling through the dry, red desert of Utah for weeks, and by the time we laid eyes on Lower Calf Creek Falls, it nearly seemed like a mirage.
+We had been traveling through the dry, red desert of Utah for weeks, and by the time we laid eyes on Lower Calf Creek Falls, it almost seemed like a mirage.

 The falls are massive and evoke a sense of pure wonder.
 I just kept thinking, “How is this here?!”
 A powerful, raging, waterfall in the middle of the desert.
 Breathtaking.

-If you’re like us and can’t resist jumping in waterfalls, regardless of how cold they are, make sure to pack your swimsuit!
-We spent the whole morning here, freezing and happy, completely alone.
+If you’re like us and can’t resist jumping in waterfalls, regardless of how cold they are, make sure to pack your swimsuit.

 When we reluctantly started to head back we began seeing a hiker or two, here and there.
 By the time we were about a mile from the trailhead, we saw dozens.